-A. Marijuana Businesses shall not locate within 500 feet of a public or private school, a state licensed daycare of any size, or Correctional Facility.
-Measurement shall be from the exterior wall of the Marijuana Business to the property line of the protected use.
-This section shall not prohibit the activity of a caregiver or other authorized individual from administering medical marijuana to a qualified patient who is located within one of these protected areas.
+A. Marijuana Businesses shall not locate within 1,000 feet of a public or private school, measured from the exterior wall of the Marijuana Business to the property line of the protected use.
+Marijuana Businesses other than Caregiver (home occupation) shall not locate within 250 feet of a state licensed daycare of any size, measured from the main entrance door of the daycare facility to the main entrance door of the Marijuana Business.
+This section shall not prohibit the activity of a caregiver or other